AlienMajik/pwnagotchi_plugins/README.md

 main.plugins.probenpwn.min_throttle_d = 0.1
 main.plugins.probenpwn.max_throttle_d = 0.2
 ```

 ### Whitelist (Optional):

 Add safe networks/MACs to `/etc/pwnagotchi/config.toml` under `main.whitelist`.

 ### Restart & Monitor:

 ```bash
 sudo systemctl restart pwnagotchi
 ```

 ## Pro Tip 💡
-Use Tactical Mode for efficiency and enable continuous mobility detection for automatic scaling on the go.
-Switch to Maniac Mode in crowded areas for a handshake bonanza, and turn on 5GHz in modern Wi-Fi zones—just keep an eye on your device's temperature!
+Use Tactical Mode for efficiency and enable continuous mobility detection for automatic scaling on the go—now even more aggressive in high-mobility with inverted probs/throttles.
+Switch to unrestricted Maniac Mode in crowded areas for a handshake bonanza, and turn on 5GHz in modern Wi-Fi zones—just keep an eye on your device's temperature!

 ## Disclaimer
 This software is provided for educational and research purposes only.
 Use of this plugin on networks or devices that you do not own or have explicit permission to test is strictly prohibited.
 The author(s) and contributors are not responsible for any misuse, damages, or legal consequences that may result from unauthorized or improper usage.
 By using this plugin, you agree to assume all risks and take full responsibility for ensuring that all applicable laws and regulations are followed.